UWMadisonUcomm/devblog/_posts/2013-10-4-grunt-build-tool.markdown

 Read Grunt's [Getting Started](http://gruntjs.com/getting-started) guide to learn how to install and get up and running with Grunt.

+## An example web project ##

+A common use of Grunt for me is to build out less and javascript files for production.

+Let's say we have a folder structure that contains multiple less files, and multiple javascript files.
+Something like this:

+	-- less/
+    	-- project.less
+        -- lib/
+        	-- mixins.less
+            -- variables.less
+     -- javascripts/
+     	-- main.js
+        -- lib/
+        	-- cool_library.js

 ## A note on asynchronous grunt tasks ##

 Grunt assumes your tasks are running synchronously.
 The following grunt task will **not** output "1 second mark."